ssemyan/BirdQuiz/README.md

 # Bird Quiz

 A web-based bird identification practice application that tests your ability to identify birds.
-You can choose from premade lists of birds or upload your own.
-Once a list is selected, the app displays images of a random bird from the list and then presents 4 options (1 correct answer + 3 similar-looking birds as determined by ChatGPT 4o) to choose the correct name, helping you reinforce your bird ID skills.
+You can choose from premade lists of birds or paste your own list.
+Once a list is selected, the app displays images of a random bird seleted from the list and then presents 4 options (1 correct answer + 3 similar-looking birds as determined by Azure OpenAI GPT-4) and asks you to choose the correct name, helping you reinforce your bird ID skills.

 ## Features

-- **Custom bird lists**: Load list of bird names.
-This can be generated via an LLM or downloaded from sites like ebird.org
+- **Custom bird lists**: Load your own list of birds you want to be quized on, one per line using their common name
 - **Real bird images**: Fetches actual images from Wikimedia Commons
 - **AI-powered options**: Uses Azure OpenAI GPT-4 to suggest similar-looking birds as wrong answers
 - **Session scoring**: Tracks correct and incorrect answers during your session
-- **Immediate feedback**: Know if you're right or wrong after each guess, and if you are wrong you can go to the Wikipedia page for the bird to study up
+- **Immediate feedback**: Know if you're right or wrong after each guess, with a link to the bird's Wikipedia page when you miss one
 - **Simple UI**: Clean, minimal design focused on learning
 - **Azure OpenAI AD authentication**: Secure authentication for Azure OpenAI (no API keys needed)